apache/opendal/website/docs/overview.md

 ### 4. Free of cost

-OpenDAL needs to implement features in a zero cost way which means:
+OpenDAL needs to implement features in a zero-cost way which means:

 - Users don't need to pay costs for unused features.
 - Users cannot write better implementation for used features.